noahehall/multicloud/providers/aws/services/Storage/backup.md

 ### Backup Vaults

 - a container used for organizing your backups
+  - maintains immutable copies of your backups, preventing any user from altering or deleting your backup data.
+  - enforces a write-once, read-many (WORM) setting for all the backups
 - Use multiple vaults to store, organize, and apply different access policies across your backups
+  - Separate permissions; for example, development, test, and production
+  - unique SNS notification configuration per vault.
 - create up to 100 backup vaults per AWS Region.
-- enforces a write-once, read-many (WORM) setting for all the backups you store and create in a backup vault
-  - preventing inadvertent or malicious deletions or updates that could impact retention requirements.
+- vault names are unique & case sensitive
+  - contain 2–50 alphanumeric characters, hyphens, or underscores.

 #### Access Policies

 - a central and secure way to control access to your backups across AWS services
 - resource-based access policies on Backup Vaults across all users, rather than having to define permissions for each user

+#### Vault Lock

+- fortify compliance requirements by protecting your backups and lifecycles against intentional or accidental actions, such as deletions
+- uses a WORM model to make the data immutable
+  - no users—including root, administrators, or bad actors—can delete your backups or change their lifecycle settings such as retention periods and transition to cold storage
+- keeps these backups according to your scheduled retention periods.

 ### Audit Manager